UMAprotocol/UMIPs/UMIPs/umip-151.md

 The Volatility DAOracle is a collection of methodologies and implementations for indices and benchmarks.
 Each index can be verified by decentralized users through its data endpoint, open-source code, and methodology paper.
 This information can be looked up through the `requestAndProposePriceFor` call to the [SkinnyOO](https://docs-git-doc-updates-uma.vercel.app/contracts/oracle/implementation/SkinnyOptimisticOracle#parameters-4) where the following parameters can be used to query any of the indices in the Volatility DAOracle:

 * `identifier`: price identifier to identify the existing request.
-* `timestamp`: timestamp to identify the existing request.
+* `timestamp`: timestamp of the data snapshot to identify the existing request.
 * `ancillaryData`: ancillary data of the price being requested.

 ## Motivation